BitsCoding/DS-and-Algo/CONTRIBUTING.md

 ### Pull Requests
 Only Pull Requests **joined with an Issue** and matching the **naming-conventions** (See [Folder Structure](https://github.com/BitsCoding/DS-and-Algo#folder-structure)) will be merged!
 If there is no Issue number in the PR your PR will be closed and labeld as **spam**.
-If your PR doesn' follow the Contributing Guidelines of this Repository it will be also marked as **spam** and closed!
+If your PR doesn't follow the Contributing Guidelines of this Repository it will be also marked as **spam** and closed!

 ## Coding Style